WFNO (AM)

 WFNO (1540 kHz) is a commercial AM radio station licensed to Gretna, Louisiana, and serving the New Orleans metropolitan area.
 The station is owned by Crocodile Broadcasting and airs a Spanish-language hot adult contemporary radio format.

 The transmitter is on Industry Street in Harvey, Louisiana.
 By day, WFNO broadcasts at 1,000 watts, using a non-directional antenna.
-Because AM 1540 is a clear channel frequency reserved for Class A KXEL Waterloo, Iowa, and ZNS-1 Nassau, Bahamas, WFNO is a daytimer, required to be off the air at night to avoid interference, when radio waves travel farther.
+Because AM 1540 is a clear channel frequency reserved for Class A stations KXEL in Waterloo, Iowa, and ZNS-1 in Nassau, Bahamas, WFNO is a daytimer, required to be off the air at night to avoid interference, when radio waves travel farther.
 Programming is also heard on a 250 watt FM translator in New Orleans.
 97.5 K248BB can be heard around the clock, unlike the AM station.

 FM translator

 WFNO relays its programming to an FM translator.
 This provides the ability to broadcast WFNO programming around the clock, in high fidelity stereophonic sound.
-An unusual twist is that the translator's call sign begins with a "K" while the main station's call letters, WFNO, begin with a "W." The Mississippi River is the dividing line in most cases between K and W call signs.
-But because the river twists through the middle of Louisiana, and Minnesota for that matter, the K-W dividing line is not clearly defined in these two states.
+An unusual twist is that the translator's call sign begins with a "K" while the main station's call letters, WFNO, begin with a "W".
+The Mississippi River is the dividing line in most cases between K and W call signs.
+Because the river twists through the middle of Louisiana, the K-W dividing line is not clearly defined in the state.